vyos/vyos-documentation/docs/configuration/interfaces/wireguard.rst

 The next step is to configure your local side as well as the policy based trusted destination addresses.
-If you only initiate a connection, the listen port and address/port is optional, if you however act as a server and endpoints initiate the connections to your system, you need to define a port your clients can connect to, otherwise it's randomly chosen and may make it difficult with firewall rules, since the port may be a different one when you reboot your system.
+If you only initiate a connection, the listen port and address/port is optional; however, if you act as a server and endpoints initiate the connections to your system, you need to define a port your clients can connect to, otherwise the port is randomly chosen and may make connection difficult with firewall rules, since the port may be different each time the system is rebooted.

 You will also need the public key of your peer as well as the network(s) you want to tunnel (allowed-ips) to configure a WireGuard tunnel.
 The